joaopsys/NowStreaming-Firefox/README.md

 Changelog:

 2.1.2:
-  Set a fix max height for the popup window
+  Set a fixed max height for the popup window
   Fix a bug where spaces could be added to streamer's usernames

 2.1.1: